← Back

 Does Valo store my code or conversations?

 Everything stays on your machine.
-Conversations are stored locally in Claude CLI's session files.
+Conversations are stored locally.
 Valo doesn't upload your code, chat history, or any project data to our servers.

-The only data that leaves your machine goes to Anthropic (for AI inference) and, optionally, to our license server (for Pro key validation).
+The only data that leaves your machine goes to the AI provider you choose (for inference) and, optionally, to our license server (for Pro key validation).

 Want the full story?